 K. Violation: Removal of trees, bushes and underbrush from the building site or adjacent land without ARC approval and root raking any area other than the actual construction area.

-Penalty: Fine and the submission of a restoration plan to the ARC within twenty (20) working days after written notification of the violation by the ARC.
-Failure to submit such a plan within the specified time may result in the revocation of the building permit.
+Correction: Submission of a restoration plan to the ARC within twenty (20) working days after written notification of the violation by the ARC.

-L. Violation: Creating a nuisance such as loud radios, profanity, etc.
+L. Violation: Creating a nuisance such as loud radios, profanity, etc. Correction: Halt activity